nathants/libaws/readme.md

+## why

+wrangling cloud infra should be both easy and simple.

 ## what

-composable, succinct scripts to complement the aws cli
+composable, succinct scripts to complement the aws cli.

 ## install